 Virginia Library Association Presentation Academy

 After surveying VLA members about why they have not presented at state or regional conferences, my colleagues and I realized that there was a need to support and mentor professionals at all levels through the process of brainstorming, proposing, and presenting on ideas at conferences.
 The VLA Presentation Academy was born in 2015, and we completed our pilot year in October 2015!
-The second cohort of the VLA Presentation Academy is currently at work.

 The Innovative Library Classroom Conference